 A Career on the Bench

 Gessner’s career as a prosecutor started in the Wake County District Attorney’s Office.
 In 1996, he turned his attention to the bench and was elected a Wake County District Court judge.
 Ten years later, Gessner was elected to serve on North Carolina’s Superior Court.
+Gessner retired in 2015 and now serves as an attorney for the Wake County Sheriff's Office.
 He states emphatically that Wake Tech helped to shape his success.
 “The college provided a foundation for my career path,” he says.
 “If it weren’t for Wake Tech, I wouldn’t be doing what I’m doing today.”